Skip to main content

 The event attribute in TaskContext serves as the main entry point for workflow input data.
 When a workflow is initialized, the provided event is parsed according to the event_schema specified within the WorkflowSchema.
 This mechanism supports many event formats because each workflow defines its own event schema.
 You can run multiple workflows for different inputs without changing the shared workflow infrastructure.
 Example WorkflowSchema:

-class PlaceholderWorkflow(Workflow):
+class ExampleWorkflow(Workflow):

 workflow_schema = WorkflowSchema(